vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 It will then check whether it has enough collateral for maintaining the commitment but that will be described below as it applies below too.

 ### Serving as a liquidity provider for a market
+This section is only relevant if: a) the option to act as a liquidity provider is selected or b) the bot submitted a new market proposal as this needs a minimum liquidity commitment [LP mechanics](../specs/0044-lp-mechanics.md ).

 Step 1. decide what current price is.
 ```